Introduction

 Of 365 patients with spinal TB, only 187 met the inclusion criteria and were included in the final review.
 This was largely due to the non-availability of whole-spine MRI.
 The average age was 37 years (range, 7–81 years), with 18 females and 29 males.
 The incidence of NMLST in patients investigated using whole-spine MRI was 25.1% (47/187 patients).
 The remaining 140 patients showed single or contiguous spinal lesions.
 Their average age was 29 years (range, 4–82 years), with 63 females and 77 males.
 Concurrent pulmonary TB was identified in 39 of 187 patients.
 The two groups were not statistically different when compared for age, sex, and outcome.

 The diagnosis of TB was made with microbiology in 108 patients and histopathology in 72 patients.
 In 28 patients, both microbiology and histopathology were available.
 In 35 patients, a presumptive diagnosis was made based on a positive response to anti-tubercular treatment.
 MRI revealed at least one typical TB lesion in all 187 patients.
-These included intervertebral disc narrowing, T2 hyperintensity and heterogeneous pattern of contrast enhancement of involved vertebral bodies, posterior element involvement, subligamentous spread, epidural extension, and presence of paraspinal or intraosseous abscess (Figs. 1, 2).
-Of the 47 patients with multiple level involvement, all had clear evidence of noncontiguous lesions on MRI.
+These included intervertebral disc narrowing, T2 hyperintensity and heterogeneous pattern of contrast enhancement of involved vertebral bodies, posterior element involvement, subligamentous spread, epidural extension, and presence of paraspinal or intraosseous abscess (

 With regard to the distribution of lesions, 37 patients had two noncontiguous foci involved, while the remaining 10 patients had three or more discrete lesions.
 The distribution of involved vertebrae showed a predilection for the lower thoracic and lumbosacral vertebrae, in keeping with distribution patterns described by Hodgson.
 The lumbar spine was involved in 37 patients, thoracic spine in 25, cervical spine in 16, and sacrum in five.
-Combined lumbar spine and thoracic spine involvement was observed in 19 patients, lumbar and cervical spine involvement in 13, thoracic and cervical spine involvement in nine, and combined lumbar and sacral spine involvement in four, while the remaining two patients showed thoracic and sacral spine involvement (Table 1).
+Combined lumbar spine and thoracic spine involvement was observed in 19 patients, lumbar and cervical spine involvement in 13, thoracic and cervical spine involvement in nine, and combined lumbar and sacral spine involvement in four, while the remaining two patients showed thoracic and sacral spine involvement (

 Discussion

-TB is the leading infectious cause of mortality and morbidity in developing and third world countries.
-TB is making a dramatic comeback in industrialized countries as a result of increased immigration, acquired immunodeficiency syndrome, and new drug-resistant strains [6].
-The spine is the most common site of osseous TB due to the hematogenous spread of the infection [7].
+7].
 The other mechanisms underlying spinal TB involvement include venous seeding, lymphatic spread, and direct invasion from adjacent viscera or lymph nodes.
-The infection typically starts in the anterior aspect of the vertebral body adjacent to the intervertebral disc and then spreads to the vertebral bodies under the longitudinal ligaments involving multiple adjacent vertebrae [6,8-10].
+The infection typically starts in the anterior aspect of the vertebral body adjacent to the intervertebral disc and then spreads to the vertebral bodies under the longitudinal ligaments involving multiple adjacent vertebrae [

 NMLST due to the involvement of remote vertebrae is uncommon.
 The proposed mechanism is through the valveless vertebral venous system, which allows the bacilli to travel to new vertebrae and establish noncontiguous lesions without being filtered through the lungs or lymph nodes.
-Another explanation is the preferential hematogenous seeding of different spinal segments, but this explanation is less accepted [6].
+Another explanation is the preferential hematogenous seeding of different spinal segments, but this explanation is less accepted [

-The identification of NMLST, symptomatic or not, is important because it influences the treatment approach [4].
+4].
 Anti-tubercular chemotherapy is considered the mainstay of treatment for uncomplicated spinal TB.
-It also improves surgical outcomes by promoting healing and reducing recurrence [11].
+It also improves surgical outcomes by promoting healing and reducing recurrence [

 There is a paucity of information regarding the treatment of NMLST.
 However, the presence of noncontiguous lesions influences decisions surrounding surgical instrumentation and the number of levels instrumented.
 In addition, if a level is not surgically treated, there may be a need for bracing.
 The aim of our study was to identify unsuspected sites of disease so that these sites could be monitored and supportive measures could be directed to these sites, thereby potentially preventing pathological fractures or the need for surgery.

-Due to the rarity of NMLST, our literature review yielded mostly case reports.
-The reported incidence of NMLST is highly variable, ranging from 1.1% to 71.4% [4,5].
-This is likely due to the different types of imaging modalities used, including radiography, computed tomography (CT), bone scintigraphy, and/or MRI.
-The centers that do not routinely perform whole-spine MRI reported a lower incidence.
-Kaila et al. [4] reported a very high incidence of 71.4% but admitted that their data likely overestimated the true incidence of NMLST due to the small number of cases presented.
-Their population could have also been affected by selection bias as their center is a regional referral center for spinal deformities [4].
-In our study, the incidence of NMLST using whole-spine MRI was 25.1%.
-The thoracic and lumbar spine were most commonly affected, similar to previous reports.
+4] reported a very high incidence of 71.4% but admitted that their data likely overestimated the true incidence of NMLST due to the small number of cases presented.
+Their population could have also been affected by selection bias as their center is a regional referral center for spinal deformities [

-MRI is the imaging technique of choice in spinal infections due to its high sensitivity and specificity [12].
+12].
 Given its superior contrast resolution, it is useful for identifying contiguous and noncontiguous vertebral involvement.
 MRI also provides critical information about spinal cord involvement and the extent of epidural extension.
 CT is less accurate for defining epidural extension but is useful in assessing bone destruction.
 Bone scan findings are nonspecific, and radiographs are insensitive in patients with early disease.

 The reason for the increase in the reported incidence of noncontiguous involvement is not fully understood, but it likely relates to the increased use of whole-spine MRI, as in our study.
 Although it is not always possible and also not necessary to routinely use all sequences of wholespine MRI, we strongly recommend whole-spine screening using STIR or fat-suppressed T2W FSE sequences in all patients with signs or symptoms suggestive of spinal TB.
 The cost–benefit ratio is good, as our recommendation is not to perform whole-spine MRI utilizing all the sequences but just to screen the spine in a single sagittal plane utilizing a single T2W or STIR sequence.
 These are FSE sequences and therefore will not substantially increase scan time.
 The patient turnover time is not increased; therefore, the cost of the MRI should remain unchanged as well.